 6. Make the Mediterranean Edamame Toss recipe for lunch on Day 4.
 Leave out the fresh arugula and the tomatoes until you're ready to eat it.

-Make sure you don't miss the "Evening Meal Prep" notes on Days 1, 2, 3 & 4—these are the last minute-things you need to do to get your lunch ready for the following day.
+Look for the "Evening Meal Prep" notes on Days 1, 2, 3 & 4—these are the last minute-things you need to do to get your lunch ready for the following day.

 This fresh Mediterranean-style salad combines lean chicken, Greek vinaigrette, feta cheese, olives and plenty of veggies to create a filling salad with zesty flavor.
 Having pre-chopped your salad ingredients as part of your Sunday meal-prep, this lunch takes only a few minutes to put together.
 Serve the salad with a piece of hearty whole-grain bread or fresh fruit for extra staying power.